i-ape/fasting-rust/notes.md

 integrated login functions into main, tomorrow hopefully I can get the rest of the user folder to function through main next i will try to slim down main so it only works as a center rather than a function point

+coming together, testy branches should update, the flow I need to find out how to go from CLI to figma ui for phone